dai-yiming/dai-yiming.github.io/docs/_sources/tools/git_ssh.rst.txt

     cat ~/.ssh/id_ed25519.pub

-Copy the output, navigate to Github settings, and add the SSH key.
+now copy the output, navigate to Github settings, and add the SSH key.

 .. _login_escape: